raenardcruz/aprimo-auth/README.md

 // Aprimo Reauthentication using hidden iframe or popup window aprimo.reauthenticate()

-// To get the token you should assign a function in the onGetToken event handler. aprimo.onGetToken((event) => {
+// To get the token you should assign a function in the onGetToken event handler.
+This event handler will be called everytime a new token is fetched aprimo.onGetToken((event) => {
   // Do your logic here
   // Users can access the aprimo token using event.data });

+// You can also add an event handler when the the page is authenticated. aprimo.onAuthenticated((event) => {
+  // Do your logic here
+});

 // Aprimo Axios Wrapper.
 Authorization token will be included in the request automatically